 From Basic Kids' Art Supplies to a Rainbow Christmas Garland

 I had quite a bit of time stuck inside while my little guy napped off his cold (and watched too many episodes of Paw Patrol!) so I decided to take a stab at finishing our Christmas tree decorations.
-We had lost a box of Christmas ornaments somehow and the tree looked a bit… well, naked.
-I didn’t want to spend any more money this holiday season on new decorations so I thought I would do something handmade.
+Somehow we had lost a box of Christmas ornaments and the tree looked a bit… well, naked.

 Digging Through my Kids’ Art Supply Stash to Make my Rainbow Garland